 To be accurate, Ubuntu 22.04 will be supported with maintenance updates for five years until April 2027.

-And, Ubuntu 20.04 LTS will be supported until 2025, meaning, you have three more years of software update support.
+And, Ubuntu 20.04 LTS will be supported until 2025, meaning, you have one more year of software update support.

 Of course, if you opt for Ubuntu Pro subscription (free for personal users), you can extend the software updates.